evaera/Cmdr/docs/53-security.md

-# Security
+# Security model

 Cmdr is designed with security as a top priority.
 It provides strict server-side argument validation, explicit permission hooks, and clear separation between client-side UI display and server-authoritative execution.

-There's a separate page [about security vulnerabilities in Cmdr itself](/docs/community/securityreport).
+There's a separate page [about security vulnerabilities in Cmdr itself](/docs/securityreport).
 Make sure you keep Cmdr up to date, we don't usually fix bugs in old versions of Cmdr.

 ## Can exploiters run my commands?